 Once every fifteen years, I get on a heraldry kick.
 I recently did a quick rendition of the arms of the Crawfurds of Ardmillan (see above), an older branch of House Crawford whose family seat was in Ayrshire (I’m a descendant of an earlier branch of the Ardmillan line, the Baidland Crawfurds).

-If you start googling around for examples of heraldry, you’ll see a lot of heraldic illustrators who get caught up in their own facility, like graf artists will often do.
-They’ll often go way overboard with rendering everything, which is counter to the purpose of heradlry.
+If you start googling around for examples of heraldry, you’ll see a lot of heraldic illustrators who get caught up in their own facility, like graffiti artists will often do.
+They’ll often go way overboard with rendering everything, which is counter to the purpose of heraldry.
 The thing about heraldry is that it’s best when flat: they’re meant to function as symbols, first and foremost.
-Heraldry looks better when rendered in a flat, bold graphic style–much like the devices on the shields themselves, which were meant to be immediately recognizable on a chaotic battlefield.
+Heraldry looks better when rendered in a bold, graphic style–much like the devices on the shields themselves, which were meant to be immediately recognizable on a chaotic battlefield.

 One of my all-time favorite illustrated books is a children’s book of heraldry by Don Pottinger & Iain Moncreiffe, called Simple Heraldry, Cheerfully Illustrated–and it is.
 Published in 1953, the book is a joy: very informative to those new to the subject.
 The illustrations are brilliant: the figures are supple and the line work is spontaneous and vital.
 I could never match it.
 But the colors–the colors!–are something special: they’re those wonderful British postwar colors that you never see anymore, like royal blue and firecracker red.
 You want to eat them.

 So yeah: one of my favorite things is thousand year-old coats of arms rendered in a mid-century style.